PIPELINE

 Safusidenib is a novel, oral, potent, brain penetrant, targeted inhibitor of mutant IDH1 (mIDH1).

-Safusidenib is being evaluated in a global Phase 2 study for the treatment of patients with diffuse IDH1-mutant glioma.
+Safusidenib is being evaluated in a Phase 2 study for the treatment of patients with diffuse IDH1-mutant glioma.
 Safusidenib has shown high blood-brain barrier penetration in both pre-clinical and clinical studies and demonstrated anti-tumor activity and tolerability in a Phase 1 clinical study.
 Glioma is the most common type of adult brain cancer, and IDH1 mutations are present in the majority of low-grade diffuse gliomas.
 There are currently no targeted treatments approved for IDH-mutant glioma; current options include surgery, radiation, and chemotherapy.

 DDC